PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/english.md

 Now stare at this marvelous beautiful, fantastic yet... pointless, program.

 # Addresses
 An array "variable" is technically an address to the first byte of memory in the array (if you've forgotten, go back to section 05).
-But what if we only want an address to a single item?
+What if we only want an address to a single item?
 In that case we can use a star symbol `*` after the type.

 (example)
 ```c